mishagray/SwiftTask/README.md

         func dependentTaskWith(block: (taskCompletionValue : SwiftTaskCompletionValue) -> Void) -> SwiftTask  {}
 }
 ```
-I'm not including them in this release yet.
-I think I'm gonna create an "experimental extension" to explore what feels like the best way to simply this stuff.
-While using other block signatures can definitely make the code feel smaller and clearer, it also seems to obsficate things at times, and may cause more bugs or confusion about what sort of task block you wanted.
+While using other block signatures can definitely make the code feel smaller and clearer, it also seems to obsficate things at times, and may cause more bugs or confusion about what sort of task block the developer wanted.
 If you have any ideas, feel free to create a cool fork and try it out.
 Or you can email me at mailto:michael@pushleaf.com